 - The children of any deceased daughter or son also have their rights in such properties.
 They get equal parts, each as per the Hindu Succession Act of the Indian law for property distribution between brothers.

-- The settlement of any property can be performed with the help of legal advice and mutual consent.
+- Any property can be settled with the help of legal advice and mutual consent.

 - Even if the individual converts themselves to another religion, they still are entitled to get their share of the property.

 - Many clauses were amended after 2005 for the betterment of the HUF and its partition needs.
-The property can be owned equally by each legal heir without any hassles and disruptions.
+Each legal heir can own the property equally without any hassles and disruptions.

-- In many states still, women and men do not get their respective shares in family ancestry, so it becomes important to bring the Indian law for property distribution between brothers and sisters into effect.
+- In many states, women and men do not get their respective shares in family ancestry, so it becomes essential to bring the Indian law for property distribution between brothers and sisters into effect.

 - In any serial crime, a criminal cannot claim or inherit any property as per Indian law.
-There are basic values and principles attached to such amendments which naturally regulate the succession.
+Basic values and principles are attached to such amendments that naturally regulate the succession.
 This is the Indian law for property distribution between brothers.